dcos/dcos-docs/1.9/administration/installing/cloud/aws/advanced/quickstart.md

 Launch the DC/OS web interface by entering the master hostname:

-1. From the <a href="https://console.aws.amazon.com/cloudformation/home" target="_blank">Amazon CloudFormation Management</a> page, click to check the box next to your stack.
+1. From the <a href="https://console.aws.amazon.com/cloudformation/home" target="_blank">AWS CloudFormation Management</a> page, click to check the box next to your stack.

 2. Click on the **Outputs** tab and copy/paste the Mesos Master hostname into your browser to open the DC/OS web interface.
 The interface runs on the standard HTTP port 80, so you do not need to specify a port number after the hostname.

     **Tip:** You might need to resize your window to see this tab.
-You can find your DC/OS hostname any time from the <a href="https://console.aws.amazon.com/cloudformation/home" target="_blank">Amazon CloudFormation Management</a> page.
+You can find your DC/OS hostname any time from the <a href="https://console.aws.amazon.com/cloudformation/home" target="_blank">AWS CloudFormation Management</a> page.

     ![Monitor stack creation](../img/dcos-aws-step3a.png)